-The Bible is the inspired, infallible, authoritative, and inerrant Word of God (II Timothy 3:15-17, II Peter 1:21).
-Only sound doctrine should be taught rather than unsound doctrine (Titus 2:1).
+The Bible (Old and New Testaments) is the inspired, infallible, authoritative, and inerrant Word of God (II Timothy 3:15-17, II Peter 1:21).
+The Bible should be interpreted only in its proper historical context taking into account the original Greek and Hebrew meanings.
+Only rightly divided sound doctrine should be taught rather than unsound doctrine or twisted Scripture (Titus 2:1).

 There is one God, eternally existing in three persons (the trinity): the Father, Son and Holy Spirit (Genesis 1:1, Deuteronomy 6:4, Matthew 28:19, John 10:30).

 The deity and divinity of Christ (John 10:33) and His hypostatic union (God and man); His virgin birth (Isaiah 7:14, Matthew 1:23, Luke 1:34-35); His sinless life (Hebrews 4:15, 7:26); His miracles (John 2:11); His atoning death (I Corinthians 15:3, Ephesians 1:7, Hebrews 2:9); His resurrection (John 11:25, I Corinthians 15:4); His ascension to the right hand of the Father (Mark 16:19); His personal return to earth in power and glory (Acts 1:11, Revelation 19:11-16).

 The absolute necessity of regeneration by the Holy Spirit for salvation because of the exceeding sinfulness of the human nature, and that we are saved by grace through faith (this is a gift from God) and not by works nor the law of Moses (John 3:16-19; 5:24, Romans 3:23; 5:8-9, Galatians 3:24; Ephesians 2:8-10, Titus 3:5).